-- In October 2014, the two foundational “Basic Principles” documents are developed and approved by campus presidents.
+- In October 2014, CSU5 foundational Basic Principles documents were developed and approved by campus presidents.

 Department of Human Resources for the County of Los Angeles

-The CSU5, through the Guides and the five Campus Career Center Directors, collaborated with the Department of Human Resources for the County of Los Angeles to solve workforce shortages.
+- The CSU5 in 2015, through the Guides and CSU5 Campus Career Center Directors, collaborated with the County of Los Angeles Department of Human Resources to solve workforce shortages.
 The CSU5 participated in numerous regional workforce development events and regional research showcase events, including:

-H2O Connect and the LAEDC
+- H2O Connect and LAEDC

-“Connecting the Dots” UAV/CyberSecurity conference (held in conjunction with the International Drone Expo, Los Angeles Convention Center) co-hosted by CPP and the LAEDC.
+- Connecting the Dots UAV/CyberSecurity conference that was held in conjunction with the International Drone Expo and co-hosted by Cal Poly Pomona and LAEDC.

-Aerospace conferences and conventions with the LAEDC.
+- Aerospace conferences and conventions with LAEDC.

 My Brother’s Keeper